-Prices vary depending on the route you take, not the day of the week or time of year.
+Prices vary depending on your route, not the day of the week or time of year.
 This is due to differences in city wharfage fees as well as taxes.

-Buying two one-way tickets is essentially the same as buying a roundtrip ticket for the same destination ports.
+Two one-way tickets are essentially the same as buying a roundtrip ticket for the same destination ports.
 Prices for adult tickets (one-way) are as follows – roundtrip tickets are simply double the price:

 - $38.50 between San Pedro and Long Beach, and to/from Avalon

 - $40.50 between Dana Point and Avalon